-When parents need to take their children out of school for part of a day, notice in writing must be sent to the teacher, principal, or secretary.
-The person responsible for signing out the student must first sign the "Sign Out Sheet" in the school office and pick up the child from the school office.
-The student must be signed-in when returning to school.
+Parents or parent authorized adults may pick up their children early from school..
+The parent or authorized adult is responsible for signing out their child and must sign the "Sign Out Sheet" in the school office and pick up their child from the school office.
+The child must be signed-in when returning to school.